ichistmeinname/Curry-Lenses/curry-lens.md

 * general first-order functional language: VDL
 * affine (each variable is used at most once)
 * treeless (no intermediate data structure is used in the definition)
-* view complement functions ca be automatically derived from view functions
+* view complement functions can be automatically derived from view functions
 * inference system for validation of changes in the view
 * bidirectional transformation between arbitrary algebraic data